-On Monday 3 October 2016, we began a nine-month Alternative Dispute Resolution (ADR) trial with VCMS in order to develop a system to address the many concerns we receive but cannot deal with under our statutory powers.
+Working with the VCMS, we have developed an Alternative Dispute Resolution (ADR) scheme to address the many concerns we receive but cannot deal with under our statutory powers.

 Although it is our legal responsibility to investigate all concerns raised with us, we are limited to dealing with only the most serious of concerns raised about a veterinary surgeon’s or registered veterinary nurse’s (RVN) fitness to practise.

 Such cases make up only a small portion of the complaints we receive and most concerns are closed with no further action.
 This, however, leaves many people with no alternative form of redress.
 The ADR scheme allows concerns that do not meet our criteria to be dealt with in a way that is satisfactory to both the complainant and the veterinary professional.